-Potential changes in annual climate are provided for 2050 and 2070 and include maximum and minimum temperatures, rainfall, relative humidity, solar radiation and windspeed.
-These provide an indication of potential future climates depending on how Australia and the rest of the world respond to the challenge of reducing greenhouse emissions.
+Potential changes in annual climate are provided for 30 (2050) and 50 years from now and include maximum and minimum temperatures, rainfall, relative humidity, solar radiation and windspeed.
+These are not predictions of what the climate will be like, but provide an indication of potential future climates depending on how Australia and the rest of the world respond to the challenge of reducing greenhouse emissions.
+Currently, global emissions are tracking on the most extreme scenario (RCP8.5).